seanprashad/slackmoji/README.md

 </details>

+## Contributing New Emoji

+Contributions are always welcome!
+In your pull request, please make sure to do the following:

+- Create a new folder with a name that reflects the theme of the emoji you are adding
+- Ensure each emoji is under 100 kb in size and of a `.png`, `.jpg`, or `.gif` format
+- Ensure that each emoji is prefixed with the theme plus a hyphen, ie.
+  `gopha-xxx`; this will allow users in Slack to easily search for `gopha-` and view all emoji for that category
+- **[TODO - March 2020]**: Generate a `README` in the new subfolder that will showcase all of the new emoji

 ## Common Errors

-- GIFs over 100 kb will result in an upload error - use [Ezgif.com](https://ezgif.com/optimize) to scale down images over 100 kb
+- Gifs over 100 KB will result in an upload error - use [Ezgif.com](https://ezgif.com/optimize) to resize images under 100 KB
 - Emoji which conflict with standard emoji names in other languages will result in a `error_bad_name_i18n` error